 The last element is accountability.
 That means setting up responsibilities and roles for people within the organisation, be it reporting or pushing the culture.
 The proof is in the pudding (or the bread in this instance).
 Once people have their responsibilities, and each player has risen to the task of these roles, it’s onto the final stage.

 The bread has risen, and now it’s time to bake it to perfection.
 You’ve set the temperature, pre-heated the oven and selected the desired setting.
 Now it’s time to let the elements of your plan get to work.

 Of course, being safe is important, much more important than your dough being cooked all the way through.
-If you feel like your business would loaf to have a look at our software, contact us and we will be happy to arrange a demo, or alternatively look at one of our on-demand demos here.
+If you feel like your business would loaf to have a look at our safety management software, check out some of our demo videos here.